Ron Conte’s Errors on Vatican I and the Unfailing Faith of Peter

-In his book, On the Word of God, Bellarmine once again interprets Luke 22 as applying to a Pope teaching ex cathedra.
-In the following quote, he is responding to an argument of the Protestants, who accuse Catholics who base their faith on the teaching of the Church, of basing it on the word of man, rather than the inerrant Word of God.
-Here is Bellarmine's reply:
+In his book, On the Word of God (quoted above), Bellarmine again interprets the Christ's promise of unfailing faith, as recorded in Luke 22, as applying to a successor of St. Peter when he teaches ex-cathedra.
+In the following quote, Bellarmine is responding the Protestant's who argued that Catholics who base their faith on the teaching of the Church, are basing it on the fallible word of man, rather than the inerrant Word of God.
+Bellarmine responds as follows:

 “I reply that the word of the Church, that is, of a Council or the Pope teaching ex cathedra, is not altogether the word of man, that is, a word subject to error, but in some way the word of God, that is, pronounced with the assistance and governance of the Holy Spirit; nay I say that it is the heretics who truly rest on a reed stalk.
 For one must know that a proposition of faith can be proved by the following syllogism.
 Whatever God has revealed in the Scriptures is true; God has revealed this in the Scriptures; therefore this is true.
 Of the propositions of this syllogism the first is certain for all, and the second is also very firm for Catholics, for it rests on the testimony of the Church, of a Council or of the Pontiff, about which we have in the Scriptures open promises that they cannot err.
 Acts ch.15, “It has seemed good to the Holy Spirit and to us.”
 Luke ch.22, “I have asked for you, that your faith fail not.”
 (Bellarmine, On the Word of God, lib.
 3, cap 10.)

 Notice that he quotes Acts 15 to prove that a Council cannot err (when it defines a matter of faith), and he quotes Luke 22 to prove that a Pope cannot err when “teaching ex cathedra.”

-So, it was not “a stunning example of intellectual dishonesty,” as Conte claimed, for me to insert the phrase teaching "ex cathedra” after Bellarmine’s statement that a Pope cannot err when he teaches “as Pope,” since that is precisely what he meant.
+So, it was not “a stunning example of intellectual dishonesty,” as Conte claimed, for me to equate Bellarmine's use of the phrase "teaching as Pope" with "teaching ex cathedra” since that is precisely what Bellarmine meant.